mapic/docker-mapic-tools/README.md

 # docker-mapic-tools
-Docker image with a few bash tools
+Alpine with a few bash tools

+## Tools
+- pwgen
+- jq